-6 Conclusions
+6. Conclusions

-This paper has presented an algorithm for the automatic detection of circular shapes from complicated and noisy images with no consideration of the conventional HT principles.
-The detection process is considered to be similar to an optimisation problem.
-The proposed algorithm is based on LA which uses the probability of the three encoded non-collinear edge points as candidate circles (actions) within an edge-only image.
+This paper has presented an algorithm for the automatic detection of circular shapes from complicated and noisy images with no consideration of the conventional Hough transform principles.
+The detection process is considered to be similar to an optimization problem.
+The proposed algorithm is based on

+Learning Automata (LA) which uses the probability of the three encoded non-collinear edge points as candidate circles (actions) within an edge-only image.
 A reinforcement signal (matching function) indicates if such candidate circles are actually present in the edge image.
 Guided by the values of such performance evaluation function, the probability set of the encoded candidate circles are evolved using the LA algorithm so that they can fit into the actual circles (optimal action) in the edge map.

-Classical HT methods for circle detection use three edge points to cast a vote for the potential circular shape in the parameter space.
-However, they require huge amounts of memory and longer computational times to obtain a subpixel resolution.
-Moreover, the exact parameter set for a detected circle after applying HT frequently does not match the quantised parameter set, rarely finding the exact parameter set for a circle in the image [28].
-In our approach, the detected circles are directly obtained from (3) to (6), still reaching a sub-pixel accuracy.
+Classical Hough Transform methods for circle detection use three edge points to cast a vote for the potential circular shape in the parameter space.
+However, they require huge amounts of memory and longer computational times to obtain a sub-pixel resolution.
+Moreover, the exact parameter set for a detected circle after applying HT frequently does not match the quantized parameter set, rarely finding the exact parameter set for a circle in the image [28].
+In our approach, the detected circles are directly obtained from Equations 3 to 6, still reaching a sub-pixel accuracy.

 In order to test the circle detection performance, speed and accuracy have been compared.
-A score function [see (11)] has been proposed to measure the accuracy yielding an effective evaluation of the mismatch between a manually determined and a machine-detected circle.
+A score function (see Equation (11)) has been proposed to measure the accuracy yielding an effective evaluation of the mismatch between a manually-determined and a machine-detected circle.
 Moreover, the experimental evidence has demonstrated that the LA method outperforms both the GA (as described in [12]) and the IRHT (as described in [7]) within a statistically significant framework.
-Table 2 also indicates that the LA method can yield better results on complicated and noisy images in comparison with the GA and the IRHT methods.
+Table 2 also indicates that the LA method can yield better results on complicated and noisy images in comparison to the GA and the IRHT methods.
 However, this paper does not aim to beat all the circle detector methods proposed earlier, but to show that the LA algorithm can effectively serve as an attractive method to successfully extract multiple circular shapes.